-Optus Outage Report in Bellingen, State of New South Wales
+Optus outages and service status in Bellingen, New South Wales

 SingTel Optus offers landline and mobile communication services to consumers and businesses, including mobile phone, mobile internet, broadband internet and television.

-Problems in the last 24 hours in Bellingen, State of New South Wales
+Problems in the last 24 hours in Bellingen, New South Wales

-The chart below shows the number of Optus reports we have received in the last 24 hours from users in Bellingen and surrounding areas.
+The chart below shows the number of Optus reports we have received in the last 24 hours from users in Bellingen, New South Wales and surrounding areas.
 An outage is declared when the number of reports exceeds the baseline, represented by the red line.

 Community Discussion